 - Preventing the drug from being dissolved in stomach acids

 - Improving the overall appearance of a drug

 You might also add other drugs or materials to the coating to prevent any chemical incompatibilities from reducing the effects of the medication.

-Thomas Engineering has been in the pharmaceutical machinery business for over 60 years.
+Thomas Processing has been in the pharmaceutical machinery business for over 60 years.
 During that time, we’ve seen technology and processes change time and time again.
 Throughout these changes and transformations, we have remained committed to achieving the highest quality in tablet production.
 We also believe in educating our customers so they can make informed decisions about the equipment they use and the machinery they purchase from us.

 The Different Types of Tablet Coating Machines